yusfate4/MedTech/README.md

 OPEN BROWSER TO VIEW THE PROJECT:
-    Using any of your Browsers open the localhost url pointing to the port number you have chosen or the default port: 8000 Then add "../consult/" to the localhost url.
+    Using any of your Browsers open the localhost url pointing to the port number you have chosen or the default port: 8000 Then add "../consult/" to the localhost url to view the consult app.
+    Alternatively, add "../Admin/" to the localhost url to view the Superadmin page.